 One of the most popular approaches to implementing Shared Services is to take processes as they exist today and transition them, largely unchanged, to a centralized location.
-While there is appeal to getting through a difficult transition quickly, one possible downside is that even with the best intentions to document current processes, they were likely imperfect to begin with.
-A dangerous result is when 20 or more “little messes” at separate locations suddenly becomes one big disaster for Shared Services.
+While there is an appeal to getting through a difficult transition quickly, one possible downside is that even with the best intentions to document current processes, they were likely imperfect, to begin with.
+A dangerous result is when 20 or more “little messes” at separate locations suddenly become one big disaster for Shared Services.

 The other option is to standardize and improve processes in place before transitioning them to Shared Services.
 This approach is full of challenges when requiring current staff to temporarily implement new processes, with the possible additional requirement for technology changes that will likely be obsolete once the transition to Shared Services takes place.

 As a practical matter, for many some level of process change is required regardless, since these types of transitions are often closely coordinated with a major technology platform change.
 And even if the systems stay the same, while replicating very different processes in a central location may allow companies to achieve salary cost reductions, it may be difficult, if not impossible, to achieve economies of scale.

 The best approach is to thoroughly document current processes, including all interfaces with local departments, with an “as complete as possible” understanding of process exceptions.
 And then when shifting the work, implement as many quick-wins as you can with an emphasis on compliance within a common framework for how processes are performed.
 This approach is still “lift and shift”; however, without the likelihood of regret that is very common when a less-structured approach to the transition is followed.

 A recent PeercastTM featured a Fortune 500 manufacturing company with 30,000 employees and operations in 50 countries.
 When transitioning local work activities to Shared Services, the company followed a highly disciplined “Lift and Shift” transition methodology that included five transition phases:

 - Discovery – Completing a business case and risk analysis.